Carb Blockers: Are They a Good or Bad Idea?

 Final Thoughts

-But I wouldn’t bother: the supportive science is weak, the long-term effects are unknown, and even if they do work, they hide the symptoms of a poor diet.
+The main reasons for this are that the supportive science is weak, the long-term effects are unknown, and even if they do work, they would be masking the symptoms of a poor diet — which can have other negative effects in the long-term.

-In short: if you’re considering using a carb blocker, then nutrition and overall lifestyle should be the priority.
+In short: if you’re considering using a carb blocker, then a fundamental focus on nutrition and overall lifestyle should be the priority.

 Lastly, for a more traditional (dietary) way to reduce carbohydrate intake, see this guide on how to cut carbs.